dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Build cheaply, and earn the problem of scale

++ if you think I am stupid, its ok.
+But if you think I am _that_ stupid, we have a problem.

 + Don’t run out of money.

 + "Men resist randomness, markets resist prophecy." – Maggie Mahar